DHTMLX/docs-suite/docs/grid/features.md

 | [Selection API](../../category/selection-api/)                                   | Learn how to use the API of Selection to manage the selection of Grid cells                                                                                             |
 | [Keyboard navigation](../configuration/#arrow-shortcut-keys)                     | Learn how to enable key navigation that allows moving the selection between cells ([Example](https://snippet.dhtmlx.com/y9kdk0md))                                      |

-## How to edit data in Grid
+## How to work with data in Grid

+This section will tell you how to use **Grid API** and **Data Collection API** for working with data of Grid, i.e. edit, add, remove, sort data, etc.

+### How to edit data

-In this section you will find the ways of editing data in Grid.
+In this section you will find the ways of editing data in Grid

 | Topic                                                                                        | Description                                                                                                        |
 | -------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |